melihercan/Xamarinme/Configuration/README.md

             InitializeComponent();
         }
 ```
 ## Notes
 * The library can be used either on Shared or on Platform projects, or even both with separate instances.
 * `AddEmbeddedResource` needs a reference to the assembly that contains the config files as well as embedded resource prefix as configuration options.
 The assembly can be detected in the library itself by using reflection but it will cause additional execution time as all assemblies shall be enumerated.
 It is better off specified by the user.
 Similar story on prefix.
 Prefix is concatanation of assembly default name space and folder names where the config files are taking place.
 Although some tricks could be used to get it with reflection, again better off specifed by the user as it is a VS2019 setting.
 Another optional parameter, environment specifies which environment specific json file to use; "Production" is default.
-* When specifying prefix, concatenate default name space and config file folders each separated with a dot.
-For example:
+* When specifying prefix, concatenate default name space and config file folders each separated with a dot as described in API section.

-    default namespace: "App5" and config files are on the root folder => prefix = "App5"

-    default namespace: "App5" and config files are on nested folders "x/y"    => prefix = "App5.x.y"

 ## Installation
 Install the NuGet packet `Xamarinme.Configuration` with VS2019 or by Package Manager Console:

 `Install-Package Xamarinme.Configuration`
 ## API
 ### EmbeddedResourceConfigurationOptions
 ```cs